City of Poulsbo Logo

 MARINE SCIENCE CENTER GENERATOR REPLACEMENT PROJECT

-As part of this project, a standby generator will be installed with an automatic transfer switch.
-When the power goes out, the generator will automatically turn on and continue sewer operations without interruption to service.
+The Marine Science Center (MSC) LS Generator project is now complete.
+The generator is fully functional and able to keep the sewer lift station operational during power outages.
+The MSC lift station provides sewer for all of downtown Poulsbo and is critical to pump sewer up to the Central Interceptor.
+As part of this project, a standby generator was installed with an automatic transfer switch.
+When the power goes out, the generator automatically turns on and continues sewer operations without interruption to service.
 This increases system resiliency and reduces the risk of potential sewer overflows into Liberty Bay during inclement weather.

 MESFORD & SWANSON PRV PROJECT